yidas/codeigniter-model/README.md

 ### Timestamps

 By default, BaseModel expects `created_at` and `updated_at` columns to exist on your tables.
-If you do not wish to have these columns automatically managed by BaseModel, set the `$timestamps` property on your model to false:
+If you do not wish to have these columns automatically managed by BaseModel, set the `$timestamps` property on your model to `false`:

 ```php
 class Post_model extends BaseModel